 The source term in the Teukolsky perturbation equation (in the background of (\ref{metric})) is written as

 where,

 where we remind that $\Delta = r^{2}-2Mr+QM^{2}$, $K=r^{2}\omega$, $\rho = 1/r = \bar{\rho}$ and operators.

-Quantities ($T_{nn}, T_{\bar{m}n}, T_{\bar{m}\bar{m}}, T_{\bar{m}n}$) represent the projections of the stress-energy tensor onto the Newman-Penrose (NP) tetrad basis.
+Quantities ($T_{nn}, T_{\bar{m}n}, T_{\bar{m}\bar{m}}, T_{\bar{m}n}$) represent the projections of the stress-energy tensor onto the NP tetrad basis.
 Following \cite{Sasaki:2003xr, PhysRevD.102.024041, Zi:2024dpi}, we can write down the stress-energy tensor of the point particle (mass $\hat{m}$) in the following way,

-where $z^{\mu} = (t, r(t), \theta(t), \phi(t))$ is the geodesic trajectory with the proper time $\tau = \tau(t)$.
+where $z^{\mu} = \left[t, r(t), \theta(t), \phi(t)\right]$ is the geodesic trajectory with proper time $\tau = \tau(t)$.
 Eq. (\ref{source1}) uses geodesic velocities, which can be replaced using Eq. (\ref{geodesic}).
-Thus the tetrad components of the stress-energy tensor are given by:
+Thus, tetrad components of the stress-energy tensor are given by:

-where
+where,

-As mentioned earlier, we use Eq. (\ref{geodesic}) to replace the geodesic velocities.
-Also, note that we replace the parametrization in Eq.~\eqref{parametrize} to perform the analysis for eccentric orbits.
-Thus, it constructs the source term that we use to estimate GW fluxes in section (\ref{perturbation}).
+As mentioned earlier, we use Eq. (\ref{geodesic}) to replace geodesic velocities.
+Also, note that we replace the parameterization in Eq.~\eqref{parametrize} to perform the analysis for eccentric orbits.
+Thus, it constructs the source term that we use to compute GW fluxes in section (\ref{perturbation}).